honestbee/honestbee.github.io/_posts/2016-09-08-ssh-keys-github.markdown

 You will need to create a Github authorisation token, to which you can just assign read rights on your organisations and ssh keys.

+Note that by default the GitHub API returns 30 items per page for the Team Members endpoint.
+The maximum items per page in a response is 100, which is more than sufficient for our current needs.
+If our team member count goes over 100, we will need to add a paging loop to the script above.

 Once this script is added to the server, add the following lines to your `/etc/ssh/sshd_config` file :

 ```